Small Bathroom Lighting Tips: Make Any Space Shine with the Right Lighting

 Accent Lighting

 This lighting is typically designed to create the aesthetic in the space and may be used alone when the task lighting is not needed for a calmer or dimmer space.
 Even in a small bathroom, accent lighting can do a lot to create an inviting space where you can relax, and the task lighting will be there when you need it.
-You might choose to install accent lighting via recessed cans and then use task lighting around the vanity mirror, for example.
-Perhaps you’ll choose decorative sconces for accents and then a simple set of track lighting for over the vanity mirror – the accent is about the aesthetic, so just remember that when choosing this lighting.
+For example, you might install accent lighting via recessed cans and then use task lighting around the vanity mirror.
+Perhaps you’ll choose decorative sconces for accents and a simple set of track lighting for over the vanity mirror – the accent is about the aesthetic, so just remember that when choosing this lighting.

 1 Light Wall Sconce with Lampshade